 In 1996, a 55,000 square foot warehouse in Cornwall-on-Hudson, New York was donated to the Food Bank.
 This location also houses the Food Bank’s administrative offices.
 We are currently in the process of building a 40,000 square foot distribution center in Montgomery, NY to be completed in 2024.

-Today, the Food Bank of the Hudson Valley in conjunction with the Regional Food Bank of Northeastern New York, serves over 1,000 member agencies in 23 counties from the Canadian border to the border of Westchester county.
+Today, the Food Bank of the Hudson Valley in conjunction with the Regional Food Bank of Northeastern New York, serves more than 1,000 member agencies in 23 counties from the Canadian border to the border of Westchester County.